madcreeper7611/MadCreepers-Balance/README.md

 - Fire Peashooter now costs 225 sun instead of 175.
 - Nightshade's target range when powered is now 4.5 tiles instead of 9.
 - Bowling Wall-Nut, Infi-Nut, and Primal Wall-Nut now deal 550 damage instead of 1000 for zombies with no armor.
--
+- Chomper now deals 200 damage to undevourable zombies instead of 500.

 # Zombie Buffs

-- All Basic Zombies now have 200 health instead of 190.
+- All Basic Zombies now have 200 health instead of 190 and have a spawn weight of 4000 instead of 1000.
-- Coneheads now have 600 health instead of 560.
+- All Conehead Zombies now have 600 health instead of 560 and have a spawn weight of 4000 instead of 3000.
 - Brickheads now have 2400 health instead of 2390.
 - All Rally Zombies now have 400 health instead of 350.
+- All Imps now have 200 health instead of 190 and have a spawn weight of 4000 instead of 1000.
 - Ra and Tomb Raiser Zombie now have 400 health.
 - Camel Zombie now has 550 health instead of 440 and a walk speed of 0.14 instead of 0.12.
 - Explorer Zombie now has 450 health.